-The Barcelona Cathedral (La Seu) is known to be one of the most beautiful Gothic buildings and seat of the archbishops of Barcelona.
-It stands in the Pla de la Seu nearby the center of Barri Gotic which is a direct border connected to the famous Rambla.
+The Barcelona Cathedral (La Seu) is well-known to be one of the most beautiful Gothic buildings and seat of the archbishops of Barcelona.
+It stands in the Pla de la Seu nearby the center of Barri Gotic which is a direct border to the famous Rambla.
 The open space within the cathedral is often used for parties and events.

 Saturdays at 18.30 and Sundays at 12.00 Sardana is danced here, the traditional circle dance of the Catalans.
 It is worthwhile to have a look at the church at night, when the facade is atmospherically illuminated.
 Inside the building you will find a beautiful building and a magnificent cloister.
 If you’re in Barcelona on holiday and are staying close by do not miss this amazing opportunity in viewing this worldwide famous historical cathedral.

-#The cloister of the cathedral
+#The cloister of the Barcelona Cathedral

 This is devoted to Santa Eulàlia martyr, the patron saint of Barcelona who was tortured to death in the late roman periods.
 Her body lies buried under the high alter.
 Be sure to look at the cloister with fountains, gardens, small chapel’s even geese screeching about.
 The geese represent an significant task as they warned against intruders and thieves.

 From here you can reach the small museum which is open from 10.00 till 13.00 and from 17:00 till 19:00.
 Here you will find two very valuable items representing Santa Eulailia which you can further explore.

 It is a hall church vaulted over five aisles.
 Besides, the outer two divided into chapels.
 The transept is truncated.
 The east end is a chevet of nine radiating chapels connected by an ambulatory.
 The high altar is raised, allowing a clear view into the crypt.